trixi-framework/TrixiParticles.jl/paper/paper.md

 There are several open-source software projects specialized for SPH methods, including DualSPHysics [@Dominguez:2021], SPlisHSPlasH [@Bender] and SPHinXsys [@Zhang:2021], written in C++, and  PySPH [@Ramachandran:2021], written in Python.
-These softwares reflect the advantages of the SPH methods by simulating problems such as fluid-structure interaction (FSI) and free surfaces [@O_Connor:2021] or complex geometries [@Laha:2024].
+These softwares reflect the advantages of the SPH methods by simulating problems such as FSI and free surfaces [@O_Connor:2021] or complex geometries [@Laha:2024].

 TrixiParticles.jl is written in Julia and thus combines the advantage of easy and rapid prototyping with the ability of high performance computing using multicore parallelization and hardware accelerators.
 The software package provides support for developing and testing new SPH methods and also for simulating and coupling other particle-based methods such as DEM.